Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Experiments

 \subsubsection{Dataset}

-\emph{Road Network:} The road network is obtained from OpenStreetMap\footnote{https://www.openstreetmap.org/export}.
-We choose a rectangle area in Downtown of Singapore (Southwest: 1.2718, 103.8002; Northeast: 1.3323, 103.8653), which comprised of 974 road segments (we only consider road segments traversed by bus services) {as shown in Fig. \ref{traffic_map}}.
+\emph{Road Network--Singapore:} The first road network in Singapore is obtained from OpenStreetMap\footnote{https://www.openstreetmap.org/export}.
+We choose a rectangle area in Downtown Singapore (Southwest: 1.2718, 103.8002; Northeast: 1.3323, 103.8653), which comprised of 974 road segments (we only consider road segments traversed by bus services) {as shown in Figure \ref{fig_dataset_sg}}.
 This is used to derive topological attributes of the road segments, which include: types of road segments (e.g. primary, residential, highway), number of lanes, length, availability of traffic signals at the end of road segments.

+{ \emph{Road Network--Beijing:} The second road network in Beijing is obtained from \cite{liao2018deep}\footnote{https://github.com/JingqingZ/BaiduTraffic}.
+We choose a rectangle area in Downtown Beijing (Southwest: 39.925, 116.385; Northeast: 39.945, 116.415), which is comprised of 523 road segments {as shown in Figure \ref{fig_dataset_bj}}.
+This is used to derive topological attributes of the road segments, which include the number of lanes, length, width, direction, the number of lanes, and speed class. }